A dirty gas grill sits open.

 Deep Clean

-1. In a tub large enough to fit the grates, mix two parts vinegar and 1 part baking soda.
-Mix enough to fully cover the grates.
+1. In a tub large enough to fit the grates, mix two parts vinegar and one part baking soda.
+Mix sufficiently to cover the grates fully.

 2. Let the grates sit for at least an hour, but the longer, the better.